What To Do After a Car Accident: 7 Steps

 The accident report from the police not only provides important information about the other vehicle owner, driver, and insurance information, it creates a legal record that memorializes what occurred in the crash.
 Without a police report, most car accident cases become a “he said/she said” scenario.

-If possible, take a photo of the other driver’s insurance card, license, and registration.
+If possible, take a photo of the other driver’s license, insurance card, and registration.
 If the other driver was at fault, you should try to obtain a written and signed statement from them.

 Better yet, ask them to be on video identifying themselves and stating what occurred in the crash, including any admission of liability.
 That way, if the person changes their story later, you have evidence that can be used to assist in your case.

-4. Take Pictures of the Scene
+Step 4.
+Take Pictures of the Accident Scene

 Immediately following a car accident is the best time to take pictures of the scene.
-These scene photos will document important information about the vehicles at the time of impact.
+Accident scene photos will document important information about the vehicles at the time of impact.
 We have seen cases where the photographs have been the major lynch pin.

 If you are injured and cannot do any documentation of the scene, you may want to ask a family member or close friend to come to the scene and assist you.

-If possible, take photographs of all involved vehicles before they are moved to a different area.
+Focus on more than mere property damage as well.
 If any markings exist in the road, such as skid marks, you should photograph these markings to document them for future use.
 Skid marks may be important to determine how fact the other vehicle was traveling before the collision.

-If any other factor contributed to the crash, get photographic evidence of that contributing factor as well.
-For example, if someone pulled out in front of you and then claimed that the nearby bushes made it impossible to see into the road, take a photograph of these bushes.
 We have seen property owners cut down bushes, trees, and other obstructions before they can be documented by anyone.
 Then, these property owners deny any defects ever occurred and further claim that the changes in the landscaping were part of “routine and planned maintenance.”
 Don’t let this happen to you!

 DO NOT rely upon the officer to obtain this information!
 Clients often insist that there are witnesses who can establish that the other driver was at fault and are surprised that the police report includes contradictory information (or the office failed to speak to the witness entirely).